4

 Itinerary

-The group will meet at the Mercure Melbourne Southbank in Melbourne at 7:30am.
+The group will meet at 7:45am at the Mercure Melbourne Southbank in Melbourne (9 Riverside Quay, Southbank VIC 3000).
 Our guide will introduce you to the other walkers before departing for our drive to Blanket Bay.
 Be dressed and ready to walk, with your daypack fully packed for the days' walk ahead.
-We start the first section of the walk at Blanket Bay, a beautifully scenic section of the Great Ocean Walk that follows along the coast of Great Otway National Park.
-Beautiful ocean views from cliff tops and sandy beaches and inlets are frequent along this stretch of coast, along with koalas, kangaroos, and echidnas all scattering about along the trail.
+After a scenic drive from Melbourne, we start the first section of the walk at Blanket Bay, one of the highlights of the Great Ocean Walk.
+We follow the coast of Great Otway National Park, climb along cliff tops and walk barefoot on golden sand beaches, learning about the unique flora and fauna as you go from our expert guides.
+You are sure to see some local wildlife on this unique part of the trail, with koalas, kangaroos, and echidnas all scattered about.
 The Cape Otway Lighthouse makes for a great end to the walk, where our guides can teach you all about the naval history of the area.
-From the lighthouse, we transfer you to our private lodge in Johanna, where we welcome you with a glass of local sparkling and a spectacular long table dinner to celebrate your first day of walking.
-Walking time: approx 3 hours.
+From the lighthouse, we transfer you to our private lodge in Johanna, where we welcome you with a glass of local sparkling and a spectacular long table dinner of fresh Apollo Bay seafood to celebrate your first day of walking.

 Meals: L,D